-The Compton/Woodley Airport, a general aviation airport facility operated by the County of Los Angeles, is located on the northeast corner of Alondra Boulevard and Central Avenue.
-The airport was established in 1924 and is the oldest, continuously operating airport in the Los Angeles basin and the only one without a traffic control tower.
+The Compton/Woodley Airport, a general aviation airport facility, was established in 1924 and is the oldest, continuously operating airport in the Los Angeles basin and the only one without a traffic control tower.
 The airport covers 77 acres, of which 47 are used for the runway/taxiway system and 30 for the existing building area.
 According to the August, 1991 Airport Master Plan, the limited availability of land will keep the maximum at 500 based aircraft.
 The airport has several runways, one is 60 feet wide and 2,800 feet long for landing and the longest being a paved runway extending 3,670 feet for takeoff.
 The largest aircraft the airport can support weighs 12,500 pounds.
 The designated accident potential zone extends for a short distance east of Wilmington Avenue (on the east) and Central Avenue, on the west.

-EXHIBIT 8 OVERVIEW OF LAND USE CONSTRAINTS
+EXHIBIT 2-7 OVERVIEW OF LAND USE CONSTRAINTS